filecoin-project/specs/content/systems/filecoin_blockchain/struct/block/_index.md

 The `Message` structure has to include the source (`From`) and destination (`To`) addresses, a `Nonce` and the `GasPrice`.

-The Lotus implementation of the message can be found [here](https://github.com/filecoin-project/lotus/blob/master/chain/types/message.go).
-It has the following structure:
+The Lotus implementation of the message has the following structure:

 {{<embed src="https://github.com/filecoin-project/lotus/blob/master/chain/types/message.go"  lang="go" symbol="Message">}}

 The message is also validated before it is passed to the [chain synchronization logic](chainsync):

-{{<embed src="/externals/lotus/chain/types/message.go"  lang="go" symbol="ValidForBlockInclusion">}}
+{{<embed src="https://github.com/filecoin-project/lotus/blob/master/chain/types/message.go"  lang="go" symbol="ValidForBlockInclusion">}}

 ## Block syntax validation